Effect Size Types and Their Normalization

 Non-Convertible Effect Sizes

-The following effect sizes cannot be reliably converted to and are returned as missing values:
+The following effect sizes cannot be reliably converted to and thus will not have an entry computed for the replication_es_r and original_es_r columns:

 - Cramér's V